christi10/Redux-Cycle-ReactNavigation-WeatherApp/README.md

 React Native Weather App
 This project is a React Native application for fetching and displaying weather information.
-It utilizes Java 17.0.0-tem and Node.js v18.19.0 for backend operations, while frontend components are developed using React Native.
+It utilizes Java 17.0.0-tem and Node.js v18.19.0 , while frontend components are developed using React Native.
 Redux is employed for state management, and calls to external APIs are made using a pure Redux cycle.js approach.
 Navigation within the application is facilitated by react-navigation/native v6.1.10.

 Getting Started
 Step 1: Start the Metro Server